About

 The Knells are an art rock ensemble from Brooklyn, NY led by composer and guitarist Andrew McKenna Lee.
 Drawing inspiration from over 1000 years of western classical music and deftly fusing it with the worlds of progressive, psychedelic, and experimental rock.

 "[The Knells'] lyrics ponder cosmic conditions and cycles — time, space, dissolution, regeneration — and they are sung by three women, often in cascading counterpoint that can invoke Renaissance polyphony or Minimalism.
 The songs aren't verse-chorus-verse; they sweep ahead, through passages of tolling solo electric guitar, of elegiac vocal melodies and harmonies, of note-bending quasi-Indian strings and guitar, of progressive-rock processionals.
 The classical training and female harmonies can make the Knells similar to Dirty Projectors, but this band looks toward Europe and tone poems rather than Africa and pop.
-Instead of hooks there are sustained dramatic arcs, meticulous and serpentine."
+Instead of hooks there are sustained dramatic arcs, meticulous and serpentine." -The New York Times

 Call of the Ouroboros was a multidisciplinary elaboration of the Knells at the Houston Fringe Festival, in which Amanda Gregory, sculptural artist Patrick Renner, and video artist Jonathan Jindra worked collaboratively to performThe Knell’s in a theatrically-engaging performance-installation.
 Gregory employs her powerful vocals as middle voice in the luscious three-part sonic experience of lucid dream-like states.

-Listen to The Knells
+Listen to The Knells:

 Best Album 2013 #6 by the New Republic